thorgate/tg-modal/README.md

     Property            |   Type        |   Description
 :-----------------------|:--------------|:--------------------------------
     children            |   node        |   Contents
-    isStatic            |   bool        |   If true then the close button won't trigger `onCancel` addClose            |   bool        |   Show the close button [default: true] onCancel            |   func        |   Callback to trigger when the close button is clicked
+    className           |   string      |   Class name to add to the wrapper div [default: modal-header] isStatic            |   bool        |   If true then the close button won't trigger `onCancel` addClose            |   bool        |   Show the close button [default: true] onCancel            |   func        |   Callback to trigger when the close button is clicked